gaepdit/sbeap/docs/Role capabilities.md

 * Add, view, and edit Cases.
 * Add, view, edit, and delete Action Items related to Cases.

-### Admin
+### SBEAP Admin

-Users in the Admin role have all the capabilities of Staff.
+Users in the Admin role have all the capabilities of the "SBEAP Staff" role.
 Plus they can:

 * Delete Customers and Cases.
 * View and restore deleted Customers and Cases.